 Having a CRM that integrates with third-party partners can help you to develop these sophisticated outreach strategies.
-For instance, iQmetrix’s CRM system is part of a larger retail management suite, RQ, which combines CRM functionality with inventory, accounting, and marketing tools within one interface.
+For instance, iQmetrix’s CRM system is part of a larger cell phone store POS suite, RQ, which combines CRM functionality with inventory, accounting, and marketing tools within one interface.
 RQ integrates with third-party offerings such as Chatterspot, an application that helps to automate customer retention via SMS and email notifications, letting customers know when they are eligible for upgrades or need to renew their services.
 Your CRM should easily integrate with these third-party solutions to help drive sales and improve customer relations.

 Make offers you can deliver on

 An integrated CRM will give you a complete view of your customers’ purchase history—meaning you can develop targeted marketing efforts geared towards their preferences and purchasing habits.
 But an innovative CRM will also make sure that the products and upgrades you’re offering to your customers are based on real-time updates of your inventory.

 Say, for instance, your client has previously expressed interest in wireless headsets.
 Your CRM will let you know the exact number and models of headsets available and their compatibility with your clients’ existing products.
 Making sure your CRM is integrated with inventory data is key to closing sales.
 Ideally, you will also be able to create real-time audit trails of your products so that you can provide accurate updates on delivery dates at any time.